sampsyo/cs6120/content/blog/2019-10-23-profile-guided-code-layout/index.md

 ### Evaluation
 I evaluated these optimizations by comparing the total number of instruction pointer jumps for the unoptimized and optimized programs on a given workload.
-On average, function reordering decreased the total number of instruction pointer jumps by 7.7% with a standard deviation of 36%.
+I wrote six Bril programs and ran each with three workloads.
+On average, across all programs and workloads, function reordering decreased the total number of instruction pointer jumps by 7.7% with a standard deviation of 36%.
 Basic block reordering decreased the number of instruction pointer jumps by approximately 19%, with a standard deviation of 12%.
 Since the two optimizations do not interfere with each other, I also evaluated the combination of function reordering and basic block reordering, and found an average instruction pointer jump decrease of 12%, with a standard deviation of 35%.
 The high standard deviation of function reordering indicates that its performance is quite inconsistent and that the reordering algorithm has some serious flaws.
 I discuss this near the end of this section.

 To conduct a thorough and rigorous evaluation of these optimizations, I ran them on numerous benchmark programs with various workloads.
 My evaluation strategy